KwabenaYeboah/blog-application/README.md

   # start server
   (blog-application-XXXX) $  python manage.py runserver

-  # Copy the IP address provided once your server is up and running. (you will something like >> Serving at 127.0.0.1....).
+  # Copy the IP address provided once your server is up and running. (you will see something like >> Serving at 127.0.0.1....).

   # Open the address in the browser
   >>> http://127.0.0.1:XXXX/